being an infj

 The MBTI system finds its root in the theory of psychological types, developed by Carl Jung.
 However, Jung's idea has gotten diluted and often misused in our modern day psychology and the internet space.

+Myers-Briggs Type Indicators aren’t everything.
+They’re exactly that: indicators.
+Human beings are inherently complex.
 None of us is just one thing.
 Jung's theory does not aim to 'pigeon-hole' people into types.
 Jung’s original idea place greater emphasis on the unconscious than is represented within modern psychometrics and 'commercialised' personality systems.

 The MBTI system does not only helps us to know our ‘dominant function’, as well as what we have suppressed, or under-utilised.
 Repression of any of our psychic functions, either due to our or social conditioning, holds us back from our full potential.
 Awareness of the fact that we all possess certain unconscious under-developed functions is the first step towards realising that they can be developed, both for better adaptation to the outer world and for the balancing of our psyche.